 Using home remedies might be an option if you’re only dealing with a few roaches.

-Here’s are some useful home remedies for cockroaches:
+Here’s are some chemical-free home remedies for cockroaches:

 - Diatomaceous Earth